yaroslav-gwit/PyVM-Bhyve/README.md

 With help of FreeBSD, ZFS, Bhyve, Cloud Init and a small bit of Python code I was able to achieve an impressive results: VM is deployed from start to end (including SSH keys, IP address, hostname, etc) within 3-4 seconds or less depending on the hardware.

-Today project is in use by many for it's portability, reliability and speed (it's a FreeBSD system after all :rocket:)
+Today, project is in use by many for it's portability, reliability and speed (it's a FreeBSD system after all :rocket:)

 # Software installation
 I will soon publish the code itself and ansible playbooks with instructions on how to deploy everything.